vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 Thus, looking at the type signature above, the final type parameter indicates that an object of this type is a ZIO program that returns an instance of the `ZWorker` class.
 The middle type parameter indicates that this program cannot fail because there is no possible value of type `Nothing` that it can return as an error.
 The first parameter indicates that in order to run, this program depends on an instance of the `ZWorkerFactory` class.

-This dependency instance of `ZWorkerFactory` is different from the singleton companion object of the `ZWorkerFactory` class used to generate this program.
+This dependency instance of `ZWorkerFactory` is different from the singleton object whose `newWorker()` method generated this program.
 The companion object exists and is available now.
 The dependency instance will be constructed as part of dependency injection when the ZIO program is run.

 The ZIO runtime infrastructure provides the mechanisms for running a ZIO program and providing its dependencies, so we can create the program now, and worry about the dependencies when running it later.